 Are you looking for a new plant-based filling for your tasty Mexican Tacos?
 I would recommend using cauliflower as the perfect substitution for meat.
 Although it’s no easy task to turn cauliflower into Taco filling, it’s worth the effort to make it for your vegetarian diet.

 The key to creating a perfect cauliflower filling is in the roasting step.
 I recommend using high heat to achieve a crispy cauliflower texture.
 Interestingly, the inside of the cauliflower is soft, which is opposite to the outside texture.

 Cauliflower Taco is so easy to make, yet delicious at the same time.

 Total time: 30 minutes – 1 hour 15 minutes

-Usually, the Tamale pie is a Mexican corn dough that has minced pork for the filling, but for the non-meat version, you can use black beans instead.
-Most commonly, people steam Tamale before serving.
+Tamale is usually a Mexican corn dough filled with minced pork, but for this non-meat version, you can use black beans instead.
+People use different ways to steam Tamales before serving.
 It’s a quick and easy meal for your entire family.

 Vegan Tamale pie can pack full of flavor, depending on the types of vegetables you use for the filling.
 The black beans make for a light and creamy experience.
 As a side note, using canned tomatoes will save you some time and make the filling sweeter.